1031 Exchange Calculator

 Single replacement property

-• • Primary residence sale: use Section 121 exclusion instead
+• • Primary residence sales (use Section 121 exclusion rules instead)

 Common Mistakes in 1031 Exchange Analysis